data2health/data-harmonization/docs/pages/Sustainability-and-Change-Management.md

     * National activities and initiatives regarding clinical data and interoperability standards for translational research
 * Educational events (e.g. webinars) and materials to deliver content gathered by the SCM

+If you are interested in contributing as a task team member, or contributing your input in one of our collaborative spaces, please [onboard here](http://bit.ly/cd2h-onboarding-form) or contact Tricia Francis at pfranci4@jhu.edu with any questions.